MinimalUIKK/EquinOX-Jailbreak/README.md

-# yalu
+# EquinOX
-source code of an incomplete ios 8.4.1 jailbreak.
+Source code of an incomplete ios ~~8.4.1~~ 9.2 jailbreak.

+Yalu for 9.2 by Andrew Augustine

 Run the following command to download and try out the jailbreak on a Mac OS X system with XCODE.